 Description When a DAG 4.3S card is powered up LED 1 should always illuminates.
 The other LEDs display for specific functions.
 The DAG 4.3S has 6 status LEDs, one is coloured blue, one yellow, two green, one orange, and one red.

-Figure 4-1.
-DAG 4.3S Card Status LEDs.
+Figure Figure 4-1 shows the DAG 4.3S status LEDs.